fsmosca/STS-Rating/README.md

 sts 1 to 15 positions with original points.

 * STS1-STS15_LAN_v4.epd
 sts 1 to 15 positions with new points based from stockfish 15 analysis.
-The top moves are now up to 10.
 This file in the epd folder.
+It is analyzed by Stockfish 15 at 60s per position with multipv 10.
+Stockfish 15 is run on a single core using cpu i7-2600K, 3.4 Ghz.
+The test suite has now a top 10 best moves to test the engines or even humans.

+## Notes
+* The program `--getrating` flag is only applicable for the `STS1-STS15_LAN_v3.epd` test.

 ## Credits
 * Dann Corbit and Swaminathan